gagbo/emergence/specs/template.rst

 1. Introduction
 ---------------

-This is an example SRS document following the IEEE STD 830-1998 standard.
-This document is meant to be used as guideline describing what the application or system will do and is not meant for the actual design.
-This introduction section should be one paragraph long at most and should detail the intent of this document.
+emergence is an autonomous agent simulation engine/viewer.
+This project will hopefully be the ultimate version of my flocking/emergence behaviour, as design patters are better known now, in order to help me extract meaningful interactions from the editor.
+This document describes the specifications of the emergence program, to help implementing a working product.

 ..
-Note:: This document was pulled together from many google searches and
+Note:: This document was pulled together from a unique google search
-          primarily comes from one University template that can't be found anymore and contained no references to its original author.
-So whomever you are, thank you.
+          thanks to the work of Jesus Alvarez (@demizer).
+Many thanks !

 1.1 Purpose
 ===========

-Identify the purpose of this SRS and its intended audience.
-This audience could be made up of project managers, designers (architecture, UI), or customers.
+This document (named *SRS* after this) is intended for the the architecture designer and main developper, to help prioritize tasks and keep a clean Roadmap.

 1.2 Scope of Project
 ====================